sharkdp/fd/README.md

 dnf install fd
 ```

-A different version using the [slower](https://github.com/sharkdp/fd/pull/481#issuecomment-534494592) malloc [instead of jemalloc](https://bugzilla.redhat.com/show_bug.cgi?id=2216193#c1) is also available from the EPEL8 repo.
+A different version using the [slower](https://github.com/sharkdp/fd/pull/481#issuecomment-534494592) malloc [instead of jemalloc](https://bugzilla.redhat.com/show_bug.cgi?id=2216193#c1) is also available from the EPEL8/9 repo as the package `fd-find`.

 ### On macOS